pipiskal/fullstack/README.md

 ## ✨ Tools

-- **Frontend**: Used tanstack query (cause i use it in my day to day life and also to not implement custom infinite load more functionality to earn some time.)
+- **Frontend**: Used tanstack query (cause i use it in my day to day life and also to not implement custom infinite load more, to earn some time.)
 For the FE thats pretty much it just pure React and Styled components All custom.

 - **Backend**: Used Node-Cache for caching.
 I could have used Redis but for the scope of the project and to not over engineer it i went with Node-Cache.
 For the BE thats pretty much it just pure Node and Express.
 I justed wanted it to work.
 Most likely i could do more with rate limiting etc. better error handling.
 More production ready code

+- **Comments**: Typescript would be extremely useful but for the scope of the project it was not necessary(Would have taken more time - but it was a complex api with a ton of data so in a real world scenario i totally recommend it).

 ## 🏗️ Architecture